SebCortes/CloudPost/README.md

 ### CI / CD

-This is a simple CI/CD pipeline example schema using GitHub Actions to build and push Docker images to AWS ECR, which are then used by ECS Fargate to pull the latest images and deploy the application.
-The pipeline is triggered on every push to the main branch, and includes stages for building, testing, and deploying the application.
+This is a simple CI/CD pipeline schema using GitHub Actions to build and push Docker images to AWS ECR, which are then used by ECS Fargate to pull the latest images and deploy the application.
+The pipeline should be triggered on every push to the main branch, and includes stages for building, testing, and deploying the application.

 ![CI / CD](./static/ci_cd.png)